Quick video version on Youtube.

 Models: Saving and Applying your Models to other Projects

 You can save a project in Explorer as a model and then apply the model as a template for other projects.
-Using models is a suitable approach when you analyze similar types of data frequently and you have same concerns in your analysis; for example,e.g. you are looking for the same topics or topics.
+Using models is a suitable approach when you analyze similar types of data frequently and you have the same ideas for your analysis; for example,e.g. you are looking for the same topics or topics.
 Here we explain models in Explorer and we guide you through creating and using them.

 A model consists of your specific settings in a project; meaning grouped topics, merged topics, pinned groups and topics, and your ignored terms.
 When you apply a model on a project, the project current model will be replaced by the new one.
 Therefore, if you are unsure, you would better save the current model first.

-You can create a model from a project by selecting Model under Save as drop-down menu in the working panel.
+You can create a model from a project by selecting Model under Save as in a drop-down menu in the working panel.

 At the top of the project, you can click the drop down box to apply models.
 The full list of your models can be found under My Models page.